np-overflow/hacknflag/forensics/investigator/README.md

 ## Writeup

+change the magic bytes at 0x438-0x439 to 53ef.
 Mount the drive and navigate to the trash.
 The flag is in one of the txt files.

 ## Flag